-Caroline Stephens, Chief Human Resources Officer, Interac Corp.
+Caroline Stephens, Former Chief Human Resources Officer, Interac Corp.

-Caroline Stephens is the Chief Human Resources Officer at Interac Corp. and is responsible for cultural transformation, talent strategy and accelerating business outcomes through people practices.
-Caroline is respected for her forwardthinking strategies, leadership and ability to implement enterprise solutions that result in quantifiable improvement.
-Caroline champions numerous programs at Interac, including Heartwork: Advancing Women in Leadership, and actively mentors the next generation of talent within her community.
+Caroline Stephens recently retired as Chief People and Culture Officer at Interac Corp. where she was responsible for cultural transformation, talent strategy and accelerating business outcomes through people practices.
+Caroline continues to be sought after as a presenter and thought leader in organizational transformations and large-scale organizational change management, and she continues to champion the advancement of women in leadership, and actively coaches and mentors the next generation of talent within her community.

-Gordana Terkalas, Senior Vice President Human Resources, Aecon
+Gordana Terkalas, Chief People Officer, Aecon